J. M. Hochstetler

 In her everyday persona as Joan Shoup, she is the publisher and editorial director of Sheaf House Publishers, a specialty small press headquartered in the Elkhart, Indiana, area.
 In the mid 1990s she was assistant editor for the General Conference of The United Methodist Church, then served as a production editor with Abingdon Press for many years.
 Before that she was executive assistant at the Freedom Forum First Amendment Center at Vanderbilt University and an assistant producer on Freedom Speaks, a weekly TV program on First Amendment rights that was broadcast nationally on PBS.

-Joan enjoys spending time with her husband, Jay, a retired United Methodist pastor, and with her children and grandchildren; gardening; crafts; traveling; researching her latest projects; and, of course, writing.
-An avid reader and lifelong student of history, she is especially fond of historical nonfiction; biographies; and novels of adventure, intrigue, and romance.
+Joan and her husband are members of Brenneman Memorial Missionary Church in Goshen, IN.
+She enjoys spending time with Jay, a retired United Methodist pastor, and with her children and grandchildren; gardening; crafts; researching her latest projects; and, of course, writing.
+An avid reader and lifelong student of history, she is especially fond of historical nonfiction; biographies; and historical novels of adventure, intrigue, and romance.
 She is not, however, all that thrilled with school textbooks on history . . .

+Hochstetler' WWII Mennonite romance A Season for the Heart won the 2025 Christlit Book Award.
 Her American Patriot Series is the only comprehensive historical fiction series on the American Revolution.
+Book 1, Daughter of Liberty finaled in the 2024 American Legacy Book Awards.
 Northkill, Book 1 of the Northkill Amish Series coauthored with Bob Hostetler, won Foreword Magazine's 2014 Indie Bronze Award for historical fiction.
 Book 2, The Return, was named a 2018 Shelf Unlimited Notable Book and received the 2017 Interviews and Reviews Silver Award for historical fiction.
 Her contemporary novel One Holy Night was the Christian Small Publishers 2009 Book of the Year and a finalist for the American Christian Fiction Writers Carol Award.
 She is a member of American Christian Fiction Writers and Daughters of the American Revolution.
-She and her husband are members of Brenneman Memorial Missionary Church in Goshen, IN.

 In her everyday persona as Joan Shoup, she is the publisher and editorial director of Sheaf House Publishers, a specialty small press headquartered in the Elkhart, Indiana, area.
 In the mid 1990s she was assistant editor for the General Conference of The United Methodist Church, then served as a production editor with Abingdon Press for many years.
 Before that she was executive assistant at the Freedom Forum First Amendment Center at Vanderbilt University and an assistant producer on Freedom Speaks, a weekly TV program on First Amendment rights that was broadcast nationally on PBS.